Skip to main content

 • How is the enterprise push reshaping how PMs partner with Sales?

-• Where does this role's P&L sit within the broader growth org's scorecard?
+• How is this role measured within the broader growth team?

 • What's one thing about Atlassian's culture that surprised you after joining?